nchampney/NEC_Putnam_Lab_Notebook/_posts/2025-06-06-ENCORE-DNA-RNA-Re-extractions.md

 ## Notes

 - Followed the linked protocol exactly
-- For sample prep bead beat was used in the original tube and vortexed for and additional 1 minute.
+- For sample prep bead beat was used in the original tube and vortexed for an additional 1 minute.
 - Eluted to 80 uL
     - for samples MD-2-25, MD-2-17, MD-4-12, and MD-5-14 the DNA was extracted to 100 uL